ShaheemNaqvi/Dpdk_Ndpi_Installation_Script/README.md

-# dpdk.ndpi.installation.script
+Dpdk Ndpi Installation Script
-This is a bash script for installation on DPDK 21.11 and ndpi THis is not a final script yet...!
+This is a bash script for installation of DPDK 21.11 and ndpi This is not a final script yet...!